 10 – A positive attitude

 The Criw meet regularly to check the progress the school is making towards achieving the targets, discussing how they can help achieve certain targets and set challenges or tasks for pupils or teachers to achieve.
-Mrs Edwards and Mrs Garcia are currently leading the school towards the Bronze Award this year 2020-2021.

 Every week we choose a useful Welsh phrase to use around the school.